-For a non-provisional utility application to be afforded the priority date of a provisional application, "the written description of the provisional must adequately
+For a non-provisional utility application to be afforded the priority date of a provisional application, "the written description of the provisional must adequately support the claims of the non-provisional application."
+Amgen Inc. v.
+Sanofi, 872

+F.3d 1367, 1380 (Fed.
+Cir.
+2017) (citations and quotations omitted) (emphasis removed).
+The test for adequate written description is "whether the disclosure of the application relied upon reasonably conveys to those skilled in the art that the inventor had possession of the claimed subject matter as of the filing date."
 Nalpropion Pharms., Inc. v.
 Actavis Lab'ys FL, Inc., 934 F.3d 1344, 1350 (Fed.
 Cir.
 2019) (quoting Ariad Pharms., Inc. v.
-Eli Lilly & Co., 598 F.3d 1336, 1351
+Eli Lilly & Co., 598 F.3d 1336, 1351 (Fed.

-(Fed.
 Cir.
 2010)) (emphasis removed).
 Further, the standard for what constitutes proper enablement of a prior art reference for purposes of the enablement standard under section 112 differs from the enablement standard under section 102.
 Rasmusson v.
 SmithKline Beecham Corp., 413 F.3d 1318, 1326 (Fed.
 Cir.
 2005).

-Here, JHU submitted declarations during prosecution of the patent family, seeking to distance the patent from the MSI-H Study, by arguing that data from the clinical study was the basis for patentability (which thus led the Examiner to a legally erroneous rationale for allowing the patent to issue).
-(See EX1002, February 4, 2022 Affidavit, 7-8, ¶22; EX1022, June 8, 2020 Affidavit, ¶¶27-28.)
+Here, during prosecution of the 75 patent's family members, JHU submitted declarations during prosecution, seeking to distance the patent from the MSI-H Study, by arguing that data from the clinical study was the basis for patentability (which thus led the Examiner to a legally erroneous rationale for allowing the patent to issue).
+(See EX1022, February 4, 2020 Affidavit, 7-8, ¶22, June 8, 2020 Affidavit, ¶¶27-28.)
 The First Provisional, however, did not include the data referred to in the declarations.
 Thus, even though JHU was wrong to assert that the reporting of the data from the MSI-H Study could create patentability for the treatment disclosed in the prior art), JHU must be bound to its positions - JHU cannot claim priority to the First Provisional without contradicting its sworn positions during prosecution.
 In other words, the First Provisional lacks the disclosure of the data (inherent in the performance of the study), which JHU nonetheless argued was necessary for patentability.
-As such, applying JHU's own sworn positions, the July 10, 2015 filing date of the Second Provisional is the applicable critical date for purposes of analyzing the prior art.
+As such, applying JHU's own sworn positions, the July 10, 2015 filing date of the Second Provisional is the applicable critical date for purposes of analyzing the prior art.2

-B. Ground 1: Claims 1-3 and 5-7 of the'974 Patent are Anticipated by the MSI-H Study Record
+B. Ground 1: Claims 1-3, 6-10, and 13-15 of the '975 Patent are Anticipated by the MSI-H Study Record